You are here:

-Community activist Iris Morales rose to prominence in the Vietnam era as one of the first female members of the revolutionary Latin@/Latinx organization the Young Lords Party
+Community activist Iris Morales rose to prominence in the Vietnam War era as one of the first female members of the revolutionary Latin@/Latinx organization the Young Lords Party

-Hampshire College, along with Holyoke Community College and Smith College, will host a visit by leading community activist Iris Morales, who rose to prominence in the Vietnam era as one of the first female members of the revolutionary Latin@/Latinx organization the Young Lords Party.
+Hampshire College, along with Holyoke Community College and Smith College, will host a visit by leading community activist Iris Morales, who rose to prominence in the Vietnam War era as one of the first female members of the revolutionary Latin@/Latinx organization the Young Lords Party.
 Today Morales continues her esteemed career as an attorney, filmmaker, author, educator, and community organizer.

 As a teenage activist in New York City, Morales joined the paramilitary Young Lords Party, a multiethnic, primarily Puerto Rican organization.
 The party, which disbanded in 1976, addressed the many socioeconomic needs of the working-class Puerto Rican community and the decolonization of Puerto Rico.